cpske/ISP/authentication/index.md

 2. [OAuth for Mobile Apps](https://www.oauth.com/oauth2-servers/mobile-and-native-apps/):
    - choose **Authorization Flow**
-   - mobile apps cannot keep secret information, so there is not "client secret" and some restrictions on use
+   - mobile apps cannot keep secrets, so there is not "client secret" and some restrictions on use
    - description and diagram: [Mobile App Dev with OAuth 2](https://www.ateam-oracle.com/oauth-2-0-authorization-code-flow-for-mobile-apps) some parts are specific to Oracle

 3. [Browser-based Apps and "Single Page" Apps](https://www.oauth.com/oauth2-servers/single-page-apps/)
-   - run entirely in the web browser using Javascript or Web Assembly
+   - for an app that run entirely in the web browser using Javascript or Web Assembly
    - browser-based apps cannot keep secrets, so there is not "client secret".
-Instead, a dynamically generated secret is sent with each request to prevent replay attacks.
+   - Instead, a dynamically generated secret is sent with each request to prevent replay attacks.

 [oauth.com]: https://www.oauth.com

 ### OAuth Resources